devkitPro/picasso/Manual.md

 	- In instructions that take one source operand, it is always wide.
 	- In instructions that take two source operands, the first is wide and the second is narrow.
 	- `dph`/`sge`/`slt` have a special form where the first operand is narrow and the second is wide.
 This usage is detected automatically by `picasso`.
 	- `mad`, which takes three source operands, has two forms: the first is wide-wide-narrow, and the second is wide-narrow-wide.
 This is also detected automatically.
+Additionally, relative addressing is not supported.
 - `iReg`: Represents an integer vector uniform source operand.
 - `bReg`: Represents a boolean uniform source operand.
 - `procName`: Represents the name of a procedure.